george-hawkins/blender-donut-notebook/README.md

 Blender donut tutorial notebook
 ===============================

 This is the notebook I wrote while following Blender Guru's [Blender Beginner Tutorial Series](https://www.youtube.com/watch?v=TPrnSACiTJ4&list=PLjEaoINr3zgEq0u2MzVgAaHEBt--xLB6U).
-Along with lots of notes taken staight from the videos, it includes the various things that I got confused about and how I resoved those issues.
+Along with lots of notes taken straight from the videos, it includes notes on the various things that I got confused about and how I resolved those issues.

+There are no affiliate links in this notebook and all credit goes to Andrew Price (aka Blender Guru).
+This notebook is not meant to standalone - it's my notes to go with the videos.

 To get the latest version of Blender go to the Blender [download page](https://www.blender.org/download/).